OleksandrVladymyrov/FBShareDialog/README.md

 8- CallBacks
    The library provides the opportunity to interact through a callback function

-- callbackFriendSelected   :
+- callbackFriendSelected
-- callbackFriendUnselected :
+- callbackFriendUnselected
-- callbackSubmit           :
+- callbackSubmit
-- callbackCancel           :
+- callbackCancel

 ## Thanks

-This library was write on [These Days Labs Facebook-friend-selector](https://github.com/thesedays/Facebook-friend-selector) base.
+This library was wrote on [These Days Labs Facebook-friend-selector](https://github.com/thesedays/Facebook-friend-selector) base.